Menu

 There are many options open to you when it comes to honoring your loved one's life.

-• Memorial Service with Viewing – Similar to a traditional service, a memorial service with viewing means that you will have a more ‘traditional’ funeral service with the body present.
+• A memorial service with a viewing is similar to a traditional funeral service; it means that you will have a more ‘traditional’ funeral service with the body present.
 For families leaning towards cremation but wanting to have a similar closure process to a funeral, this is the best of both.
 Families will have a funeral, then the body will be cremated after the service.

 After the cremation and memorial services, there are a variety of choices for your loved one's final disposition: